owid/etl/fasttrack/instructions.md

 2. Click on `File -> Share -> Publish to Web` and share the entire document as csv.
 Copy the link to the form below.
 Next time you successfully import it, it'll be available in `Existing Google Sheets` dropdown.

+    _Do not "restrict access to your organization" even if your data is private.
+It is unlikely anyone would access the link by chance._

 3. Make sure to check `Make dataset private`, this will let you explore your dataset in Admin without publishing it.

 4. Submit the form and resolve all validation errors.